jasonzeshengchen/jasonzeshengchen.github.io/_posts/2025-09-14-luzin-sierpinski-ordering-origin.md

 One can visually think of this as [shearing](https://textbooks.math.gatech.edu/ila/matrix-transformations.html#matrix-trans-shear) the picture of the whole tree $\omega^{<\omega}$ in the $x$-axis so extremely that it becomes a single line.
 This is indeed the common application of the KB ordering, turning partial orders into linear orders.

-Almost everywhere you look, sources will parenthetically disclaim that this is a.k.a the Luzin-Sierpinski order.
+Almost everywhere you look, sources will parenthetically divulge that this is a.k.a the Luzin-Sierpinski order.
 I've long wondered how that is.
 Turns out this ordering appeared in Luzin-Sierpinski's 1923 *Sur un ensemble non measurable B*, yet another classic in the early days of DST.

 Luzin-Sierpinski's 1923 is concerned with defining an analytic set and proving that it's not Borel.
 In modern jargon (assuming the rationals are enumerated as $(q_n)_{n\in\omega}$), the set in question is